IMMM-SFA/naturf/docs/source/user_guide.rst

 Locational Marginal Price
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Locational Marginal Pricing (LMP) represents the cost of making and delivering electricity over an interconnected network of service nodes.
 LMPs are delivered on an hourly basis (8760 hours for the year) and help us to understand aspects of generation and congestion costs relative to the supply and demand of electricity when considering existing transmission infrastructure.
-LMPs are a also driven by factors such as the cost of fuel which **cerf** also takes into account when calculating a power plants :ref:`Net Operating Value`.
-When working with a scenario-driven grid operations model to evaluate the future evolution of the electricity system, **cerf** can ingest LMPs, return the sited generation per service area for the time step, and then continue this iteration through all future years to provide a harmonized view how the electricity system may respond to stressors in the future.
+LMPs are a also driven by factors such as the cost of fuel which **naturf** also takes into account when calculating a power plants :ref:`Net Operating Value`.
+When working with a scenario-driven grid operations model to evaluate the future evolution of the electricity system, **naturf** can ingest LMPs, return the sited generation per service area for the time step, and then continue this iteration through all future years to provide a harmonized view how the electricity system may respond to stressors in the future.

-**cerf** was designed to ingest a single CSV file of LMPs per service area for each of the 8760 hours in a year where LMPs are in units $/MWh.
+**naturf** was designed to ingest a single CSV file of LMPs per service area for each of the 8760 hours in a year where LMPs are in units $/MWh.
 Mean LMPs representing annual trends are then calculated over the time period corresponding to each technology's capacity factor using the following logic:

 .. code:: sh